On this page:

 You shouldn’t:

-• copy and post content if it is marked with a copyright notice or terms of use that clearly prohibit your use, or specify that your use requires permission, or a license.
+- copy and post content from the Internet if it's clearly marked with a notice that prohibits your use, or specifies that your use requires permission or a license.